catherineisonline/travel-with-catherine/README.md

 ## Gallery

 You can explore my photography portfolio by visiting the `Gallery` section of the project.
 The images are organized by destination, and you can view a larger version of each image by clicking on it.
+You are free to use images in your own projects but do not claim them as yours.

 ## Code